RetroDECK/ES-DE/THEMES-DEV.md

 Properties:
 * `pos` - type: NORMALIZED_PAIR
 * `size` - type: NORMALIZED_PAIR
-    - If only one axis is specified (and the other is zero), the other will be automatically calculated in accordance with the animation's aspect ratio.
+    - If only one axis is specified (and the other is zero), then the other will be automatically calculated in accordance with the animation's aspect ratio.
 Note that this is sometimes not entirely accurate as some animations contain invalid size information.
+Setting both axes to 0 is an error and the size will be clamped to `0.01 0.01` in this case.
+This property takes precedence over `maxSize` if both properties are defined.
+    - Minimum value per axis is `0.01` and maximum value per axis is `1`.
+If specifying a value outside the allowed range then no attempt will be made to preserve the aspect ratio.
+* `maxSize` - type: NORMALIZED_PAIR
+    - The animation will be resized as large as possible so that it fits within this size while maintaining its aspect ratio.
+Note that this is sometimes not entirely accurate as some animations contain invalid size information.
+    - Minimum value per axis is `0.01` and maximum value per axis is `1`
 * `origin` - type: NORMALIZED_PAIR
     - Where on the element `pos` refers to.
 For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the element exactly in the middle of the screen.
 If the position and size attributes are themeable, origin is implied.
     - Minimum value per axis is `0` and maximum value per axis is `1`